Reasons To Not Go To The Dentist

 Another major reason to not go to the dentist is fear of pain.
 There are few things more horrible than having dental work done when you are not numb.
 Newer types of anesthesia work better and there is new technology like the Wand, a computer controlled anesthesia delivery system that helps give pain free anesthesia.
 Once a patient is profoundly numb, we can go ahead and take care of their dental needs very easily.

-Sometimes, certain dental procedures don't require anesthesia, thanks to the use of Ozone.
+Sometimes, certain dental procedures don't require anesthesia.
 When combined with minimally invasive technology and techniques, such as Air Abrasion, a water/powder spray that removes decay painlessly, you can actually have some fillings done without any discomfort.
 Though this may sound unbelievable, it happens every day in my office.